 Don’t mix your imperfect attempts at doing good with Jesus’ perfection.
 When you do that – when you think that you have to believe in Jesus and do good in order to live in Heavenly Father’s presence – you are ruining the absolute perfection you need.

 Just like oil and water don’t mix – so grace and works don’t mix.
-Just as one drop of oil pollutes the bucket of water so one work pollutes and ruins the perfection Christ gives us.
+Just as one drop of oil pollutes the bucket of water, so one work pollutes and ruins the perfection Christ gives us.
 It is true that believers strive to do good works.
-But they do them not to be saved but because they are already saved.
+But they do them not to earn life eternal with God, but because they already have it.

 How do you know if you're forgiven?